yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/txn_begin.md

 title: BEGIN statement [YSQL]
 headerTitle: BEGIN
 linkTitle: BEGIN
-description: Use the `BEGIN` statement to start a new transaction with the default (or given) isolation level.
+description: Use the `BEGIN` statement to start a transaction with the default (or given) isolation level.
 menu:
   latest:
     identifier: txn_begin